STATEMENT OF FAITH

 ~~Stanford Encyclopedia of Philosophy Return

-* "Replacement theology" is an antisemitic invention of man and has no place in Christian doctrine.
-"The Church" is not to displace the Children of Israel.
+[R] "Replacement theology" is an antisemitic invention of man and has no place in Christian doctrine.
+"The Church" is not to displace the "Sons of Israel."
 Christians are to be "grafted in" to the "rich root of the olive tree" (Rom.
 11:17), and become "fellow citizens with the holy ones, and are of God's household" (Eph.
 2:19).
 Return

 in case it goes to my spam folder so that I can notice it easier.
 Thanks.